Holly Springs High School

 Holly Springs High School (HSHS) is a public high school located in Holly Springs, North Carolina, United States.
 It is part of the Wake County Public School System.

 Athletics

-Holly Springs High School is a member of the North Carolina High School Athletic Association (NCHSAA) and competes at the 4A level in the South Wake Athletic Conference (SWAC).
+Holly Springs High School is a member of the North Carolina High School Athletic Association (NCHSAA) and competes at the 7A level in the Triangle Six 6A/7A conference.
 The student section is nicknamed the Purple Craze.

-In 2011, the Holly Sprigs baseball team, led by Carlos Rodón, won the 4A state championship after defeating T. C. Roberson High School.
+In 2011, the Holly Springs baseball team, led by Carlos Rodón, won the NCHSAA 4A (North Carolina's former highest classification for high school athletics) state championship, defeating T. C. Roberson High School.

 Traditional rivals include Fuquay-Varina High School, Middle Creek High School, and Apex Friendship High School.